fluffos/fluffos/docs/bug.md

 ---
-layout: default
+layout: doc
-title: Bug Report
+title: Troubleshooting
 ---
+# Troubleshooting

 ### Where To File